 Summary: This project will improve traffic flow and operations along SR-91 within the Cities of Fullerton and Anaheim.
 The study will look at the addition of one general purpose lane eastbound between SR-57 and SR-55, and one general purpose lane westbound from the NB SR-57 connector to State College Boulevard.
 Additional features of this project include improvements to various interchanges.
 Auxiliary lanes will be added in some segments and re-established in others within the project limits.
-During this quarter, the consultant obtained approval on remaining environmental and engineering technical studies, draft ED and draft PR.
+The Project Development Team recommended the preferred alternative in late-March.
 Due to Caltrans requiring extra work to study interchange improvements outside of the completed PSR and the M2 promised project, the project is marked "red" in the CAP signifying a delay of 10 months from its original schedule.
 SR-91 Express Lanes excess revenue is designated to pay for the mainline freeway improvements included in M2.
-A study update was provided to the Board on November 26, 2018.
-The draft ED has been circulated to the public and an open house format public hearing was held in December 2018.
-The final ED is anticipated to be complete in mid-2019.
-This project is anticipated to proceed into design shortly following the completion of this study.
+The draft ED was circulated to the public late-November 2018 and an open house format public hearing was held in December 2018.
+The finalization of the document has been delayed due to a requirement by Caltrans that OCTA provide additional information at the recycling facility for Caltrans to consider approval of design exceptions.
+This effort includes a site investigation at a former landfill and is currently operating as a metals recycling facility, which is a lengthy process.
+The final ED is anticipated to be complete in January 2020.
+This project will be segmented into three segments with the first segment anticipated to proceed into design shortly following the completion of this study in early 2020.